Product Quantization for Surface Soil Similarity: Introduction

 Our solution to this problem involves adding a soil "class" or "label" to unambiguously define a soil “type” or class of global surface soil samples.
 While soil “type” has been recognized as essential for distinguishing a large variety of behaviors in different soils \cite{RN2104, RN2398, RN2228} \cite{RN2553, RN2408, RN803, RN801, RN2227, RN2415, RN2393, RN1744, RN802, RN2189}, no consistent application of a soil class has been reported in the scientific literature.
 In our work, however, we endeavored to employ a soil morphological class, such as those contained in soil taxonomic systems - the most popular being the U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS) Soil Taxonomy \cite{RN2459, RN2222}, and the World Reference Base or WRB \cite{RN2220}.
 While the pedomorphological underpinnings of these designations make them highly discriminating \cite{RN2418, RN2621, RN2623}, these taxonomic systems are not utilized globally, with each country choosing to employ their own morphological class depending on the soil feature deemed important to the national interest.
 Without an accurate, quantitatively comparable classification system, our ability to meaningful compare soils throughout the world, such as assess their similarity from one location to another will remain as a pervasive technological barrier.
 Furthermore, the ability to compare and contrast predictions of soil behavior will remain elusive as well.

-In the absence of The machine learning pipeline developed in this study combinesglobal soil classification system, the objective for this work was to develop a new soil analog technology for comparing similar soils around the world.
+The objective for this work is to develop a new soil analog technology for comparing similar soils around the world.
 Here, the term, “analog”, refers to geospatial coordinates that statistically match the soil geochemical and geophysical characteristics to a particular geospatial point of interest.
 By using an unsupervised learning methodology called Product Quantization, we can reduce the computational expense of traditional similarity search methodologies by decomposing the dataset’s features into lower dimensional spaces called subspaces, then quantizing and collapsing the reference set into a smaller collection of representative vectors, or centroids.
 The collection of centroids associated with the subspaces are represented with a specific combination of integers used to identify each data point with its appropriate cluster.
 These centroids, or "codes", and the vectors associated with each subspace can be used as classes for similar groupings of soil and are held in an inverted index, which allows the future identification of approximate nearest neighbors.

 This paper will outline this unsupervised learning methodology for grouping similar soil using Product Quantization for specific purposes such as analog search and visualization.